afloresep/afloresep.github.io/_posts/2025-05-23-LinearRegressionScratch.md

 ![W over time](/images/linear_regressoion_evolution.gif)

-You can find the whole code and some other from scratch implementations at my github: https://github.com/afloresep/Machine-Learning-From-Scratch
+You can find the whole code and some other from scratch implementations at my [github](https://github.com/afloresep/Machine-Learning-From-Scratch)